 What is moderate drinking?
 It depends on whom you ask.
-The U.S. government defines moderte drinking as consuming no more than two standard drinks a day for men and one for women.
-And even that has changed.
-Until recently, the National Institute on Alcohol Abuse and Alcoholism’s definition permitted men to drink up to four standard drinks on a day and still be considered moderate drinkers.
+The National Institute on Alcohol Abuse and Alcoholism’s definition permits men to drink up to four standard drinks on a day and no more than 14 dinks per week.
+For women, it is up to trree drinks and sin a day and no more than seven drinks per week.
+That is considered moderate drinking.

 Moderate drinkers tend to have better health and live longer.
 That’s compared to either those who don’t drink or heavy drinkers.
-In fact, the risk of dying in any given year is about 25% lower for those who consume moderate amounts of alcohol.
+In fact, the risk of dying in any given year is about 25% lower for moderate drinkers.

-Moderate drinkers of beer, wine, or spirits are less likely to suffer these conditions:
+Moderate drinkers of beer, wine, or spirits (liquor) are less likely to suffer these conditions.

 - Heart disease (and More Likely to Survive It)